 Other Los Angeles women in history

-Clara Shortridge Foltz (1849 – 1934) became the first female lawyer in Los Angeles after she and her children were abandoned by her husband.
+Clara Shortridge Foltz (1849 – 1934) became the first female lawyer in Los Angeles after her husband abandoned her and her children.
 She had to lobby the California Legislature to take the bar exam.
-She practiced law all over California, dabbled in mining and stock exchanges, started her own magazine called “The New American Woman,” and ran for Governor.
+She practiced law all over California, dabbled in mining and stock exchanges, started the magazine “The New American Woman,” and ran for Governor.
 The Clara Shortridge Foltz Criminal Justice Building in downtown Los Angeles is named for her.

 Christine Sterling (1881 – 1963) was a wealthy and well-connected socialite in Los Angeles who wanted to preserve the old buildings near Union Station that were in disrepair and its Mexican Heritage.
 Her vision was to create a Mexican Marketplace and in 1930 she created Olvera Street filled with restaurants, street vendors, and mariachi music.
-It is the site of Mexican celebrations, and festivals, and is a tourist attraction to this day.
+It is the site of Mexican celebrations and festivals and is still a tourist attraction.

-Another project of hers was to create China City which was a mock Chinese Village with restaurants to replace Old Chinatown.
-It was leveled to make way for Union Station.
+Another project of hers was China City, a mockup of a Chinese Village with restaurants to replace Old Chinatown that was leveled to make way for Union Station.
 China City opened in 1938 but was destroyed by a fire in 1948.
 It was more of a tourist attraction and was also used by film companies.

-Gloria Crane Gartz (1907 – 1994) founded the Pasadena Women’s City Club in 1945.
-She promoted progressive causes and supported the Girl Scouts.
-The Women’s City Club was created as a private club environment for business, civic affairs, education, and philanthropy as well as non-profit causes.
+Gartz promoted progressive causes and supported the Girl Scouts.
+The Women’s City Club was created as a private club environment for business, civic affairs, education, philanthropy, and non-profit causes.

 Harriet Williams Russell Strong (1844 – 1926) founded the Ebell of Los Angeles, a women’s club in 1894.
 She served as President for three consecutive terms.
 The mission of the Ebell is “to interest women in the study of all branches of literature, art, and science and the advancement of women in every branch of culture.”

-The organization is still active to this day at the historic Ebell on Wilshire in Hancock Park.
+The organization is still active at the historic Ebell on Wilshire in Hancock Park.
 Members work on philanthropic causes, and present concerts, lectures, and other women-centered events.

 Strong was also the primary innovator of dry land irrigation and water conservation techniques in late 19th century southern California.